Murton A.F.C.

 Murton A.F.C. (formerly known as Murton Colliery Welfare) was a football team based in Murton near Durham in County Durham, England who last played Wearside League.
-It affiliated to the Durham Football Association and were Full Members of The Football Association.
+They were affiliated to the Durham Football Association and were Full Members of The Football Association.

 Club history

 Murton AFC was founded in 1891 as Murton Red Star, changing its name to Murton Colliery Welfare in 1928.
 The club's only success as Red Star was winning the 1921-22 Monkwearmouth Cup.
 In the first season at Recreation Park Murton won the Wearside League and the Monkwearmouth Cup.
 They again won the Monkwearmouth Cup in the 1934–35 and 1935–36 seasons.
 In the 1936–37 season Murton took the Wearside League championship again.

 After the war Murton joined the newly reformed North Eastern League but found it hard going with their best position being 13th out of 20 clubs.
 The club was inadvertently at the centre of a tragedy at Brampton, Carlisle in November 1948, when a retired labourer, Wilson Johnson, stepped out in front of the team bus, bringing the team back from a match with Carlisle United reserves.
 Johnson was run down and died, with an inquest returning a verdict of accidental death.

 Murton rejoined the Wearside League for the 1951–52 season.
 Murton became Wearside League champions for a 3rd time in the 1959–60 season having in the previous season won the Wearside League Cup.
 In the same season that Murton became League champions they also won for the first time in their history the Ship Owners Cup.

 The 1960s saw Murton win the Monkwearmouth Cup in the 1963–64 season and the Ship Owners Cup in the 1969–70 season.
 In the 1970–71 season Murton emerged triumphant in three cup competitions winning the Wearside League Cup, the Monkwearmouth Cup and the Ship Owners Cup.

 During the 1970s and 80s Murton often undertook summer tours playing teams in Jersey, Spain, United States and Germany.
 In 1986 the club bought a burnt-out pub (the Travellers' Rest) with help from Vaux Breweries and turned it into a clubhouse.